bevyengine/bevy/docs/profiling.md

 ### Tracy RenderQueue

-While it dosen't provide as much detail as vendor-specific tooling, Tracy can also be used to coarsely measure GPU performance.
+While it doesn't provide as much detail as vendor-specific tooling, Tracy can also be used to coarsely measure GPU performance.

 Add the `RenderDiagnosticsPlugin` to your app, and then compile with Bevy's `trace_tracy` feature.
 GPU spans will show up in a separate row at the top of Tracy, labeled as `RenderQueue`.